apache/pulsar-site/docs/client-libraries-node.md

 sidebar_label: "Node.js client"
 ---

-You can use a Pulsar Node.js client to create producers, consumers, and readers in Node.js.
+You can use a Pulsar Node.js client to create Pulsar [producers](concepts-clients.md#producer), [consumers](concepts-clients.md#consumer), and [readers](concepts-clients.md#reader) in Node.js.
 All the methods in Pulsar Node.js clients are thread-safe.

 ## Get started